-Other vehicles may not see you and enter your right of way.
-Left turning vehicles account for 22% of motorcycle fatalities, and a whopping 56% of fatal motorcycle accidents involve another vehicle.
-When approaching an intersection it’s a good idea to anticipate that any vehicles in the intersection may move out in front of the bike, and in order to give yourself space, slow down and look for potential escape paths.
+- Other vehicles may not see you and enter your right of way.
+Left-turning vehicles account for 22% of motorcycle fatalities, and a whopping 56% of fatal motorcycle accidents involve another motor vehicle.
+Many accidents are caused by vehicles rear-ending bikes, whether in stop-and-go traffic or when fully stopped at intersections.
+When approaching an intersection, it’s a good idea to anticipate that any vehicles in the intersection may move out in front of the bike, and in order to give yourself space, slow down and look for potential escape paths.

-Motorcycle brakes work very differently than car brakes, with the front brake providing at least 70% of the braking power and in some situations over 90%.
-Practicing emergency stops with smooth increasing pressure on the front brake and light to lighter pressure on the rear will ensure that your skills are sharp when you need them to respond to a situation.
+- Motorcycle brakes work very differently than car brakes, with the front brake providing at least 70% of the braking power and, in some situations, over 90%.
+Practicing emergency stops with smooth increasing pressure on the front brake and light pressure on the rear will ensure that your skills are sharp when you need them to respond to a situation.

-A whopping 44% of fatal motorcycle crashes are from motorcycles crashing in a corner.
-Whether it’s because of misjudging a corner, surface hazards such as gravel or sand, or because of insufficient skill in cornering, the best way to reduce the risk in a corner is by taking a training class.
+- A whopping 44% of fatal motorcycle crashes are from motorcycles crashing in a corner.
+Whether it’s because of misjudging a corner, surface hazards such as gravel or sand, or insufficient skill in cornering, the best way to reduce the risk in a corner is by taking a training class.
 The Pennsylvania Motorcycle Safety Program provides free classes to PA residents with a variety of levels of training available.
-From a beginner rider to the experienced, to 3 wheel riders, there is a course that will help you improve your skills and reduce risk.
-The website for more information is pamsp.com
+From beginner riders to experienced 3-wheelers, there is a course that will help you improve your skills and reduce risk.